sportsdunia logo

 The Trent Bridge in Nottingham (Image credits: England Cricket official X account/@englandcricket)

-Trent Bridge, Nottingham, is another gem in the cricket stadium in England and Wales.
-With a capacity of 17,000 and boundaries ranging from 220 to 240 feet, this venue has hosted 65+ Tests, 50+ ODIs, and 12+ T20Is.
+Trent Bridge, Nottingham, is another gem in England and Wales.
+With a capacity of 15,350 (to be 17,000) and boundaries ranging from 63-75 meters, this venue has hosted 69 Tests, 54 ODIs, and 16 T20Is.
 It etched its name in Ashes folklore when Stuart Broad produced magical figures of 8/15 in 2015, bowling out Australia for just 60 runs.
 Renowned for its swing-friendly conditions and distinctive red-brick pavilion, Trent Bridge continues to be a favourite among purists and players alike since 1838.

 Straight Boundary72–75 m